Personalise your MBA

 - Designing innovative organisations

 This module will provide students with a rich understanding of the complexities of managing innovation in established companies.

 Lecturers: Bart Clarysse

-The entrepreneurship module introduces you into the different aspects of entrepreneurial thinking, specifically when it comes to innovative businesses.
-You will be introduced into the concepts of design thinking, technology and innovation, business modeling in nascent markets, entrepreneurial finance and leadership and legal arrangements such as term sheets and shareholder agreements.
+The entrepreneurship module introduces you to the different aspects of entrepreneurial thinking, specifically when it comes to innovative businesses.
+You will be introduced to the concepts of design thinking, technology and innovation, business modelling in nascent markets, entrepreneurial finance and leadership and legal arrangements such as term sheets and shareholder agreements.